 You must notify Loreburn of any changes to your household.
-If you do not, this can affect the occupancy rights of those living with you, including their legal right to succeed the tenancy, or become a joint tenant.
-Changes to your household can also change the household income and in turn affect any benefit entitlement you may receive.
-We can support you throughout this process and are here to help, so please get in touch whenever there are changes to your household circumstances.
+If you do not, this can affect the occupancy rights of those living with you, including their legal right of succession or becoming a joint tenant.
+Changes to your household can also affect your overall household income, which can impact any benefit entitlements.
+We're able to support you throughout this process, but we do ask that you get in touch as soon as possible.